awinder0230/2017-Spring-Digital-Visual-Effect/project 2/README.md

 1. Clone from [here](https://github.com/awinder0230/2017-Spring-Digital-Visual-Effect) if you do not have our codes.

 2. Change directory to input_image, put your input images inside as well as a txt file with the format as following:
-- Line 1: <number of input images>
+- Line 1: &it number of input images &gt
 - Line 2: <file name of first input image> <space> <focal length of this input image>
 - …
 - Line N+1: <file name of Nth input image> <space> <focal length of this input image>